Wave-U-Mamba: An End-To-End Framework For High-Quality And Efficient Speech Super Resolution

-\textbf{Ablation studies} As presented in table \ref{ablations}, we conducted a series of experiments with various design configurations of the Wave-U-Mamba model, and then compared the LSD to better understand the functioning of some of the key components of the model.
-Wave-U-Mamba-\textit{deep} refers to the same model architecture with the number of DownsampleBlock and UpsampleBlock increased to 5, which is set to 4 on default in Fig. \ref{model_arc}.
+\textbf{Ablation studies} As presented in table \ref{ablations}, we conducted a series of experiments with various design configurations of the Wave-U-Mamba model and then compared the LSD to better understand the functioning of some of the key components of the model.
+Wave-U-Mamba-\textit{deep} refers to the same model architecture with the number of DownsampleBlock and UpsampleBlock increased to 5, which is set to 4 by default in Fig. \ref{model_arc}.
 The dimension size at the bottleneck layer is also doubled.
 The resulting LSD of Wave-U-Mamba-\textit{deep} is consistent with the idea that projecting LR signal into a relatively low-dimensional space is sufficient for accurate reconstruction.
-We also explored the impact of incorporating the L1 loss in the waveform domain in training.
-We observe that it introduced metallic artifacts in the reconstructed waveform.
+We also explored the impact of incorporating {\it L1} loss in the waveform domain in training.
+We observe that it not only deteriorated the performance but also introduced metallic artifacts in the reconstructed waveform.
 Lastly, removing MambaBlock from the model resulted in a marked degradation in performance, implying that Mamba is a crucial component of our model given that it functions as a global dependency extractor.

-\textbf{Subjective Performance Comparison} As seen from the table \ref{efficiency}, MOS results suggest that our model has the best perceptual quality among all the other baseline models in improving LR speech signal to HR speech signal.
-Especially, our results have improved MOS scores of LR speech with a margin of 1.44.

-\textbf{Efficiency Comparison} To compare the efficiencies of the models, we compared model size in gigabytes (GB), mean inference speed, and the number of parameters as criteria.
-To calculate the inference speed, we first randomly sample files from VCTK, then estimate the mean inference time in milliseconds for processing one second of input speech using Monte-Carlo simulation with 50 iterations.
+\textbf{Efficiency Comparison} To compare the efficiencies of the models, we used mean time to generate a second of speech fragment and the number of parameters as criteria.
+To calculate the inference speed, we first randomly sample files from VCTK, then estimate the mean inference time in milliseconds for generating one second of HR speech using a Monte Carlo simulation with 50 iterations.
 Inference speed is measured using a single A100 GPU.
 As indicated in Table \ref{efficiency}, our model contains fewer than 2\% of the parameters of the baseline models and exhibits an inference speech 536.3 times faster than AudioSR.